Do you want to upgrade your basic collard greens recipe for something more flavorful and utterly irresistible?

 - 2 cups whole milk

-- 1-pint heavy cream
+- 1 pint heavy cream

-- 1 cup green onion, cut
+- 1 cup green onions cut

 - Preheat oven to 350°F.

-- Line a sheet pan with aluminum foil, arrange 6-8 strips of thick-cut bacon in a row and bake until crispy, 20-25 minutes.
+- Line a sheet pan with aluminum foil, arrange 6-8 strips of thick-cut bacon in a row, and bake until crispy, 20-25 minutes.

 - Whisk in the heavy cream and whole milk, reduce the heat to low, then add the Hot Old Bay seasoning, smoked paprika, sea salt, and freshly cracked black peppercorns.
-Whisk until the seasoning until thoroughly mixed.
+Whisk the seasoning until thoroughly mixed.

-- When the greens, especially the stems are tender, turn off the heat and move the skillet to the cool side of the oven.
+- When the greens, especially the stems, are tender, turn off the heat and move the skillet to the cool side of the oven.

 - Serve.